albermax/xcsvm/README.md

 **Please cite paper, if you make use of the code!**

+**For any questions to and troubles with the code, please, contact me!**

 ## How to run this code

 The file run.py is an interface for the code.